portlandcodeschool/jse-fall14-6/README.md

 * `remaining()` returns an array of the positions of all cards still on the board.

 * `lift(where)`  If there is a face-down card at position _where_ (a single number), return its value; otherwise return _false_.
 If there is not currently a face-up card, leave this card face-up.
-If there's already a face-up card, do one of the following:
+If theres already a face-up card, do one of the following:

 	* If this card and the face-up card match (according to your matching callback), remove both from the board.
 If all pairs are removed from the board, you win the game; run the "win" callback, if any.